-With Jadon Sancho departing Borussia Dortmund, it's time for a new hero to take centre stage at the Signal Iduna Park.
+When Jadon Sancho departed Borussia Dortmund, it was time for a new hero to take centre stage at the Signal Iduna Park.
 Step forward free-flowing Dutch forward, Donyell Malen.

 bundesliga.com has the lowdown on Dortmund's exciting recruit…

 Country: The Netherlands (13 caps/2 goals)